-Pursuant to Government Code Section 100.15, all capacity increasing projects or a major street or highway lane realignment project proposed in the ITIP shall demonstrate that reversible lanes were considered.
+Pursuant to Streets and Highways Code Section 100.15, any new capacity increasing project or a major street or highway lane realignment project proposed in an RTIP and ITIP shall demonstrate that reversible lanes were considered for the project.
+The lead agency shall demonstrate that reversible lanes were considered when submitting the project's environmental documents for consideration of future funding.

-- 35. Bicycle and Pedestrian Projects in the ITIP.
-Bicycle and pedestrian projects may be programmed by Caltrans in the ITIP as these projects are eligible for either State Highway Account or Federal funds. - Caltrans may include in the ITIP a bicycle and pedestrian project that relates to the interregional surface transportation of people or goods or that is a capital outlay project of statewide benefit and interest.
-The project should provide an alternative to travel on a State highway that is part of the interregional road system or provide access to a state or national park or to an interregional surface transportation facility. - 36.
-Projects and Reserves.
+35. Bicycle and Pedestrian Projects in the ITIP.
+Bicycle and pedestrian projects may be programmed by Caltrans in the ITIP as these projects are eligible for either State Highway Account or Federal funds.

+Caltrans may include in the ITIP a bicycle and pedestrian project that relates to the interregional surface transportation of people or goods or that is a capital outlay project of statewide benefit and interest.
+The project should provide an alternative to travel on a State highway that is part of the interregional road system or provide access to a state or national park or to an interregional surface transportation facility.

+36. Projects and Reserves.
 The ITIP shall include a complete proposal for the programming of the STIP interregional share which complies with the various statutory restrictions, including: the two parts described in Section 30 of these guidelines (the 10% and 15% parts), the north/south split of the first part, and the 2.25% intercity rail minimum of the second part.
 Any portion of the interregional share that is not proposed for a specific project may be proposed as a reserve for future programming.
 This may include reserves of any kind, including a proposal to reserve a portion of the interregional share for the next share period in order to free up funding for county share advances.